Raging-Tiger/Quantum-faceoff-superposition-tactics/README.md

 Musical compositions are created using an AI model, and the lyrics used are original.

 The short story, characters, and dialogues are created by me and are purely a work of fiction.

+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International** (CC BY-NC-ND 4.0).